Everything you need to know as a first-time student.

 The aim of this seminar is to detail the principles and practice of disaster planning, and examine the processes involved.
 This will highlight the value and importance of disaster planning.

-To register your interest for future courses, contact the School of Public Health and Social Work Corporate Programs.
+To register your interest for 2018 courses, contact the School of Public Health and Social Work Corporate Programs.

 To register for the course, pay your fees online by credit card, cheque or BPAY.
 There is an option to pay via invoice, if payment by these options is not possible.